trifle-io/trifle-io/docs/trifle-stats-rb/configuration.md

 ## Custom configuration

-Custom configuration can be passed as a keyword argument to `Resource` objects and all module methods (`track`, `values`).
+Custom configuration can be passed as a keyword argument to main `Trifle::Stats` module methods (`track`, `values`, etc).
 This way you can pass different driver or ranges for different type of data youre storing - ie set different ranges or set expiration date on your data.

 ```ruby
 configuration = Trifle::Stats::Configuration.new